CTAs are “calls to action”, and the difference between good ones and bad ones makes and breaks email campaigns.

 - As a rule, people spend less time reading each on mobile, so produce a cut-down version with a prominent early CTA wherever you can.

-- Mobile gives you the opportunity to include a call extension – a CTA which telephones you directly from the user’s device.
+- Mobile gives you the opportunity to include a call extension – a CTA that telephones you directly from the user’s device.
 Don’t ignore these!

 6. Testing my CTAs’ performance